mykilee/tutorial_mk/README.md

 |-------------|--------|-----|-----|--------------|-------------|----------------|-------------------|-------------------|------------|------------|-----------------------|----------|-------------|------------|-----------------|-----------------|------------------|---------------------|------------|-----------------|-----------|------------------|------------------------|----------------------|-----------|--------|------------------|------------------|--------|----------|---------|---------|-------------|
 | student's ID | student's school | student's gender | student's age | student's home address type | family size | parent's cohabitation status | mother's education | father's education | mother's job | father's job | reason to choose this school | student's guardian | home to school travel time | weekly study time | number of past class failures | extra educational support | family educational support | extra paid classes within the course subject | extra-curricular activities | attended nursery school | wants to take higher education | Internet access at home | with a romantic relationship | quality of family relationships | free time after school | going out with friends | workday alcohol consumption | weekend alcohol consumption | current health status | number of school absences | first period grade | second period grade | final grade |

-This table is used to record the high school student's portuguese perfomance as well as demographic, social, and parent data.
+This table is used to record the high school student's portuguese perfomance as well as demographic, social, and parent data, etc.

 # Information about the creator and source of datasets
+The author of the datasets is Paulo Cortez from University of Minho, Portugal.
 This dataset contains student achievement data for two Portuguese high schools.
 The data was collected using school reports and questionnaires, and includes student grades, demographics, social, parent, and school-related features.
 Two datasets are provided regarding performance in two distinct subjects: Mathematics and Portuguese language.